Jonny Fairplay: Danny Bonaduce altercation

 On October 2, 2007, at the Fox Reality Really Awards, Dalton was invited to present an award and was loudly booed by the audience while speaking on stage.
 Actor and political commentator Danny Bonaduce approached Dalton on stage and said, "They're booing because they hate you."
-As Bonaduce then began walking away, Dalton followed and leaped on top of him, causing Bonaduce to react by flipping Dalton over his head and dropping him to the floor hard on his face.
+As Bonaduce then began walking away, Dalton called to him to return, then Dalton leaped into his arms, wrapped his arms around Bonaduce, and held on, causing Bonaduce to react by flipping Dalton over his head and dropping him to the floor hard on his face.
 Dalton immediately left the stage, visibly bleeding from his face and allegedly losing a number of teeth.

 In an interview with website TMZ soon after, Dalton stated that he had filed a police report over the incident and that authorities were waiting to review video of the incident before pressing battery charges against Bonaduce.
 On October 5, 2007, three days after the incident, Los Angeles Deputy District Attorney Jeffrey Boxer announced that Bonaduce would not be facing charges, stating that there was "insufficient evidence" that Bonaduce's actions were criminal.
 Boxer noted that Bonaduce's actions "fell within the realm of self-defense", as Dalton had initiated the physical conflict.

 At the 2008 Fox Reality Really Awards, Dalton and Bonaduce appeared together onstage and joked about the previous year's incident.
 In a scripted scene, Dalton kissed Bonaduce on the lips, and Bonaduce subsequently spit an object out of his mouth which he joked was another one of Dalton's teeth.

 Survivor: Micronesia

-On January 3, 2008, it was announced that Fairplay was the only pre-All-Stars castaway who accepted an offer to join the tribe of returning contestants in Survivor: Micronesia — Fans vs. Favorites, the show's 16th season.
+On January 3, 2008, it was announced that Fairplay was the only pre-All-Stars castaway who accepted an offer to join the tribe of returning contestants in Survivor: Micronesia – Fans vs. Favorites, the show's 16th season.
 However, Fairplay asked his tribe to vote him off in the first episode so that he could return to his pregnant girlfriend.